markusmoenig/Eldiron/docs/docs/creator/tools/linedef.md

 Use **L** to follow a quad strip.
 Use **C** to follow a boundary: selecting one edge of a door, window, arch, or irregular opening selects its complete closed contour.

-For a fitted insert, select one rim edge, press **C**, then **L** to select the corresponding contour through the opening depth. **Create Fitted Geometry** turns those contours and the reveal band between them into a separate capped Geometry Object without changing the wall.
+For a fitted insert in ordinary geometry, select one rim edge and press **C**. **Create Fitted Geometry** derives the opposite contour through the connected reveal faces and creates a separate capped Geometry Object without changing the source.
+Wall Tool openings can instead be selected and fitted directly without editable rim edges.

 When edge or vertex edits create a concave or non-planar face, Eldiron automatically resolves the affected face into triangles so the mesh remains valid.